Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-Best practices/index.en.md

 HTTP headers play a crucial role in SharePoint calls.
 Always include essential headers such as Authorization, Accept, and Content-Type.
 These headers help authenticate requests, specify the expected response format, and indicate the type of data being sent.

 ## Structure the Request Body Correctly
-When making POST or PUT requests, ensure that the request body is being handled by Sharepoint correctly.
+When making POST or PUT requests, ensure that the request body is being handled by SharePoint correctly.
 If not, your request wont get processed, or not in the way you intend it to.

 ## Error handling
 Implement Scopes in your flow, with run after scenarios to capture and send your error data to your account.